NamTran99/NewSwiftMail/docs/architecture/adr/0006-white-label-architecture.md

 ## Context

-Our project hosts two separate applications, K-9 Mail and Thunderbird for Android, which share a significant amount of functionality.
+Our project hosts two separate applications, Easy Mail and Thunderbird for Android, which share a significant amount of functionality.
 Despite their common features, each app requires distinct branding elements such as app names, themes, and specific strings.

 ## Decision